 Workshop on Automotive Cyber Security

-The third workshop on Automotive Cyber Security (ACSW) will be organized in conjunction with IEEE EuroS&P 2024.
-The workshop will take place on July 8, 2024 (pre-conference workshop) in Vienna, Austria.
+The fourth workshop on Automotive Cyber Security (ACSW) will be organized in conjunction with IEEE EuroS&P 2025.
+The workshop will take place on TBA, 2025 in Venice, Italy.
 This edition of the workshop include keynote speakers, discussion panels, and tutorials.
-Please refer to the program page for the full details.

 Call for Papers

-Modern automotive systems are among the fastest evolving examples of Cyber-Physical Systems, where various vehicle features are implemented by embedded systems (powered by microcontrollers) with limited computational power and memory.
+Modern automotive systems are among the fastest evolving examples of Cyber-Physical Systems, where multiple vehicle features are implemented by embedded systems (powered by microcontrollers) with limited computational power and memory.
 These microcontrollers are interconnected through a variety of communication networks.
 Although the underlying communication protocols were designed to operate in the absence of external security threats, the adoption of external connectivity on modern vehicles paved the way for novel attack scenarios exploiting the vulnerabilities of in-vehicle protocols.
-While security researchers have proposed numerous novel security enhancements to address these vulnerabilities, the benefits in terms of industry knowledge, reliability, and cost-efficiency of legacy protocols have hindered the adoption of these modern solutions in mass-produced vehicles.
-Therefore, it is crucial to develop security solutions that are specifically tailored for established internal and external vehicle communication networks taking into account the constraints of automotive systems.
+While both the academic community and industry sector have developed numerous solutions to address these vulnerabilities, the delayed adoption of new security mechanisms in mass-produced vehicles and the ever-increasing number of reported vulnerabilities make modern cars more exposed than ever to security threats.
+Therefore, the development and adoption of practical security solutions specifically tailored for internal and external vehicle communication networks, adapted to the constraints of automotive systems, is crucial.
+Automotive security is especially important in the context of next generation vehicles which must comply with upcoming and newly introduced standards.

 Aim & Scope